-Kern County College of Law is accredited by the Committee of Bar Examiners of the State Bar of California.
-The law schools’ most recent five-year accreditation site visit resulted in an extension of the school’s accreditation until 2018.
+Kern County College of Law is an accredited branch of the Monterey College of Law, which is authorized by the Committee of Bar Examiners of the State Bar of California.
+The Law Schools’ most recent five-year accreditation site visit resulted in an extension of the school’s accreditation until 2018.

 Practicing Law in Other States